ServiceStack/ServiceStackVS/README.md

 ### Xamarin Studio Solution
 The additional **ReactChat.AppMac** project which is referenced by the **ReactChatMac.sln** file is setup ready to run from Xamarin Studio, reusing resources as well as web services.

-- **ReactChat.AppMac** - Xamarin.Mac host application controling native UI features and platform specific files for OSX
+- **ReactChat.AppMac** - Xamarin.Mac host application controlling native UI features and platform specific files for OSX
-- **ReactChat.ServiceInterface** - Project refernce to Visual Studio generated project
+- **ReactChat.ServiceInterface** - Project reference to Visual Studio generated project
 - **ReactChat.ServiceModel** - Project reference to the Visual Studio generated project
 - **ReactChat.Resources*** - Assembly reference, by running the `01-bundle-all` grunt task, the output assembly is placed in a `lib` folder which is referenced by the Xamarin.Mac project.